-The difficulty with obtaining the best possible alignment of the 100 KHz IF Filter is a lack of a Sweep Gen for the crystal position.
+The difficulty with obtaining the best possible alignment of the 100 KHz IF Filter is a lack of a Sweep Gen for visualising the crystal Setting band pass shape.
 I have decided to construct a device, and I will revisit this section later.
 In the meantime, I settled on best compromise using the HBK method.